-6 surprising benefits of going to the park in autumn and winter
+6 surprising benefits of going to the park in winter

 Boost your mood, creativity and your physical health